rust-lang/book/nostarch/chapter06.md

 let loopback = IpAddr::V6(String::from("::1"));
 ```

-We've been showing a bunch of different possibilities that we could define in
+We’ve been showing a bunch of different possibilities that we could define in
 our code for storing IP addresses of the two different kinds using an enum.
 It
 turns out, though, that wanting to store IP addresses and encode which kind
 they are is so common that the standard library has a definition we can use!
-Let's look at how the standard library defines `IpAddr`: it has the exact enum
+Let’s look at how the standard library defines `IpAddr`: it has the exact enum
-and variants that we've defined and used, but it chose to embed the address
+and variants that we’ve defined and used, but it chose to embed the address
 data inside the variants in the form of two different structs, which are
 defined differently for each variant: